 How to Explore the Bungle Bungles on a Day Tour

-The combination of flying and walking is an excellent way to see the Bungle Bungles Range from the air and experience on foot the natural beauty of Purnululu National park.
+The combination of flying and walking is an excellent way to see the Bungle Bungles Range from the air and experience foot the Purnululu National park’s natural beauty.

 This was definitely one of the best things to do around Kununurra on a day trip.

 As you know, I love to travel solo around Australia and explore as much as I can on my own.
-However, now and then I like to take a break and enjoy a group-tour where circumstances are appropriate.
-I would not have expected to see so much on one day.
+However, now and then, I like to take a break and enjoy a group tour where circumstances are appropriate.
+I would not have expected to see so much in one day.

 What we did on our East Kimberley Round-Trip Flight from Kununurra

 Our Bungle Bungles flight departed from Kununurra in the morning.
-After the pick up at our accommodation, we drove to the airport where we departed onboard of a Singlair Flight.
-A great advantage of flying over the Bungle Bungle Ranges is that you can see much of the whole area between Kununurra and the ranges and this means saving 4 hours of four-wheel-drive on dirt roads.
+After the pick up at our accommodation, we drove to the airport, where we departed on board a Scenic Flight.
+A great advantage of flying over the Bungle Bungle Ranges is that you can see much of the whole area between Kununurra and the ranges, and this means saving 4 hours of four-wheel-drive on dirt roads.

-From Kununurra the plane flew over the Ord River, to reach lake Argyle, a human-made lake, formed by the Ord River’s damming.
+From Kununurra, the plane flew over the Ord River to reach lake Argyle, a human-made lake formed by the Ord River’s damming.
 It corresponds approx 27 times the size of Sydney Harbour.
 From the air, you get a stunning view of the many lake inlets and islands formation.
-And we were amazed to learn that this area of North-Western Australia was completely rugged and dry before the water system was created.
+And we were amazed to learn that this area of North-Western Australia was completely rugged and dry before man created this water system.

 The morning flight was slightly bumpy due to the strong wind, making it difficult to take photos or filming.
 Once we landed at the Bellburn Airstrip of the Purnululu National Park.
 There we could stretch our legs and have a cup of tea before getting on a four-wheel-drive vehicle to the beehive-shaped-domes and world heritage site, the Bungle Bungles Ranges.
 The morning flight takes a bit over one hour from Kununurra to the national park.